Make Your Next Trip Extraordinary

 Best nonresort dive masters

 Turnover can be so fast in this business that it’s tough to recommend the same dive operator year after year, but in general, you’ll find the best instructors and guides at the dive shops that have been in business for a long time (and with the same owner).
 Dive Provo in Turks and Caicos is a consistent favorite of Meg’s.
-And Amos, who owns and operates Big Animal Expeditions, offers small-group, once-in-a-lifetime experiences in the Caribbean.
-His sperm whale dive in Dominica is over the top!
-UnderWater Expeditions organizes private or small-group guided dives in Mexico’s Riviera Maya, including the cenotes.
+Amos, who owns and operates Big Animal Expeditions, offers small-group, once-in-a-lifetime experiences in the Caribbean; his sperm whale dive in Dominica is over the top!
+UnderWater Expeditions organizes private and small-group guided dives in Mexico’s Riviera Maya, including the cenotes.

 Contact Meg